 To help with the initial development of the district's wellness policies, a baseline assessment of the school's existing nutrition and physical activity environments was conducted in the 2013-2014 school year as part of the Healthy Schools Workshops and USDA School Nutrition Workshop.
 As part of that review, the school district reviewed nutrition and physical activity policies, provisions of an environment that supports healthy eating and physical activity; and nutrition and physical education policies and program elements.
-The district will as necessary revise the wellness policies and develop work plans to facilitate their implementation and the School Health Index from the Centers for Disease Control and Prevention will be utilized and reviewed at least every three years.
+Annually, the district will, as necessary, revise the wellness policies and develop work plans to facilitate their implementation from the continued assessment through the Alliance for a Healthier Generation website and Triennial Assessment required by the Nebraska Department of Education.
+All findings, changes and action plans will then be shared with students, staff, School Board, parent & community members.